stephanfr/Packer/RPi/README.md

 # Raspberry Pi Packer Specifications

-The intent of this project is to enable users to build a complete, customized Raspberry Pi image in an X86 VM.
+This project enables users to build complete, customized Raspberry Pi images in an X86 VM.
 This specification will pre-configure the pi image with wifi connectivity and includes support for remote C/C++ development from VSCode and library support for C/C++ apps using the PIGPIO library.
 This specification relies on Mateusz Kaczanowski's PackerBuilderArm Project (https://github.com/mkaczanowski/packer-builder-arm) which extends Packer to support user mode QEMU ARM emulation to launch the ARM image on an X86 VM and then customize that image.
 This elegant solution permits the creation of complete, ready-to-boot Raspbery Pi images with additional libraries and tooling pre-installed.

 This specification will create a non-root 'Dev User' with a default password.
 The development user must login to the image once to change the password from the default specified in the script command line.
 This behavior can be modified and the forced password expiration eliminated.
 Additionally, this specification provides the ability to upload a public RSA key which can be used for SSH authentication without passwords.
 The RSA key is configured for the development user.